dholab/prolonged-infection-suppfig2/README.md

 Bundled together with the workflow are:

 - the SARS-CoV-2 Wuhan-1 sequence from GenBank Accession MN9089473.3 is in `resources/` and is called reference.fasta
 - the file `data/patient_variant_counts.csv` comes from the FIGURE_2A_PLOTTING process in the main workflow, which is available at the [GitHub repository for this project](https://github.com/dholab/E484T-visualizations/tree/main).
-In the future, the supplemental figure 2 workflow will be brought in as a subworkflow of the full manuscript algorithm.

 ## Workflow summary